 How does priority registration work?

-Only returning camp families and current Potomac families may register during the priority week.
+Only returning camp families (must have attended within the past two summers) and current Potomac families may register during the priority week.
 All members of the family are eligible for priority registration, and you will need to fill out a separate registration for each child.
 Priority registration does not guarantee a spot in any of our programs as space is limited and awarded on a first-come, first-served basis.
 In rare cases, a program may fill before priority registration is completed.

 What forms of payment do you accept?

 Credit card payments by VISA, MasterCard, Discover, and American Express are accepted for online registration.
 After online registration has been completed, you may pay remaining balances by logging in to your account to make credit card payments, or you may mail a personal check.

 Can a portion of a camp be prorated?

 We do not prorate camps.
 There are no refunds for absences.